 Living with diabetes can be challenging, but it’s much easier when you know how to manage the condition.
-At Frisco Medical Center, Luis Palacios, MD, and Jessica Huerta, DO, MS help men, women, and children with diabetes keep their blood sugar under control through a combination of diet, medication, exercise, and other lifestyle changes.
+At Frisco Medical Center, Luis Palacios, MD, help men, women, and children with diabetes keep their blood sugar under control through a combination of diet, medication, exercise, and other lifestyle changes.
 Whether you’ve just been diagnosed with diabetes or are looking for a new primary care doctor to help you manage your diabetes, schedule an appointment by calling or clicking today.

 Diabetes is a disease that affects the way your body processes food and converts it to energy.
 Most of the food you eat is turned into sugar, or glucose, which is your body’s main source of energy.

 In order for glucose to energizes your body, insulin takes excess glucose from your bloodstream and deposits it into your cells.
 When your body doesn’t use insulin properly, or if your pancreas doesn’t produce enough insulin, too much of your glucose doesn’t reach your cells and instead builds up in your bloodstream, leading to high blood sugar.

 High blood sugar can damage your pancreas and blood vessels, resulting in a range of potential health problems, including strokes, heart attacks, nerve damage, and vision loss.
 Diabetes treatment focuses on regulating your blood sugar levels.

 The two most common forms of diabetes are Type 1 and Type 2:

 In type 1 diabetes, previously known as juvenile diabetes because it most commonly affects children and adolescents, the pancreas produces little or no insulin.
 The exact cause of Type 1 diabetes is unknown, but genetics likely plays a role.